dplyr | tidyr | ggplot2 | lattice | tukeyedar |

 The fitted values cover a range of 7.42 units, or about 93.0% of the mid 90.0% of residuals.

 The reason the mid 90% of values is chosen is to prevent outliers, or extreme values, in the residuals from disproportionately exaggerating the spread in residuals.
-For example, you’ll note several extreme residual values above 5 inches.
+For example, you’ll note several extreme residual values above 5 inches in the working example.

 To help visualize the inner 90% of values, you can add the q=TRUE

 The spread of the fitted heights (across each voice part) is not insignificant compared to the spread of the combined residuals.
-The spread in the fitted means spans the same range of the bulk of residual values.
+The spread in the fitted means spans the same range of the mid 90% of the residual values.

 To generate the R-F plot using ggplot2